-There are a combined number of 111 ferry crossings each day across a selection of 10 Ferry Routes which are operated by 5 ferry companies including Balearia, Trasmediterranea, Trasmapi, Aquabus & Mediterranea Pitiusa with the shortest crossing taking around 25 minutes (Ibiza to Formentera).
+There are a combined number of 69 ferry crossings each day across a selection of 7 Ferry Routes which are operated by 6 ferry companies including Balearia, Trasmediterranea, Trasmapi, Aquabus, Mediterranea Pitiusa & Trasmapi Car with the shortest crossing taking around 28 minutes (Ibiza to Formentera).

 This is a general summary of the services on offer between Ibiza and Spain, for live information select from our Fare Search.

 Ibiza is the third largest Balearic Island in the Mediterranean Sea, approximately 150 kilometres east of Valencia, Spain.

 There’s a lot more to Ibiza than just incredible clubs, bars and beachfront parties.
 This beautiful, pine-clad island offers something for families, couples and those who simply want to relax in one of Spain’s most picturesque destinations.

 Ibiza Town and Sant Antoni are a haven for partygoers, which are home to world-beating clubs, whereas the 210-kilometre coastline is blessed with some idyllic coves, hilltop villas and superb restaurants.
 Water sports are readily available, too, and cycling along the beaches and coastal paths offers a more scenic way of exploring the island.